project-flexos/asplos22-ae/README.md

-All our results were run on an Intel® Xeon® Silver 4114, but this artifact may be run with any processor that supports Intel MPK, typically any Intel® Xeon® Scalable Processor starting with the Skylake generation (but the results might differ from the paper).
-We recommend choosing a machine with more than 8 cores (see 3.2).
-Our machine has 128.0 GB RAM.
+All our results were run on an Intel® Xeon® Silver 4114, but this artifact may be run with any processor that supports Intel MPK, typically any Intel® Xeon® Scalable Processor starting with the Skylake generation.
+In this case, however, the results might differ from the paper.
+We recommend choosing a machine with more than 8 cores.

+Our the RAM side, our machine has 128.0 GB RAM.
 We do not recommend running this artifact on a machine with less RAM given the high memory requirements of Wayfinder for Figure 6.

-On the disk side, we recommend more than 100.0 GB of free disk space to be on the safe side (roughly 60 GB for Figure 6, and 10 GB for each of Figures 9, 10, 11, and Table 1).
+On the disk side, we recommend > 100.0 GB of free disk space to be on the safe side; roughly 60 GB for Figure 6, and 10 GB for each of Figures 9, 10, 11, and Table 1.

+Note that these are *not* the minimal requirements to run FlexOS, they are only necessary to reproduce the paper's results.

 | Software | Requirements                    |
 | -------- | ------------------------------- |